RasaHQ/starter-pack-intentless-policy/README.md

 rasa test e2e -f generated_test_cases.yml
 ```

-You can then try different policies, parmeters, etc. in your `config.yml` to compare test performance.
+You can then try different policies, parameters, etc. in your `config.yml` to compare test performance.

-## How does the IntentlessPolicy work?

-The new `rasa_plus.ml.IntentlessPolicy` is different from existing Rasa policies
-(such as `MemoizationPolicy`, `TEDPolicy`, `UnexpecTEDIntentPolicy` and others,
-more details are in the docs [https://rasa.com/docs/rasa/policies](https://rasa.com/docs/rasa/policies)):

-- the policy class requires communication to a rasa-hosted web service which lives at the following address [`ml.rasa-dev.io`](http://ml.rasa-dev.io/)
-- the training is performed on the service side and every time a new model is trained, the model ID is generated and stored in your local policy cache (which is inside `.rasa` directory of your project)
-- inference (predicting of bot’s responses on user’s prompt) is also performed by the service, to that end, the model ID and conversation tracker are sent to the rasa web service.

 ### Training process